Use Lucent Sky AVM with Azure Pipelines

 ./SkyAnalyzer.Interface.Console.exe --Key $(ApiKey) --Interface Scan --Method Report --ScanId $(ScanId) --ReportPath "$(System.DefaultWorkingDirectory)/ScanResults/Xml-Report.zip" --ReportFormat xml

-3. Insert the following code to the .yaml file, which extracts the XML report.
+3. Insert the following code to the .yml file, which extracts the XML report.

 - task: ExtractFiles@1